-You are advised that a Youth Council Meeting will be held on Monday 6 May 2024 at 6:00 pm for the transaction of the following business.
+You are advised that a Meeting of Council has been called by the Chief Executive Officer on Tuesday 16 April 2024 at 6pm for the transaction of the following business.

-This meeting will be held in the Conference Room 2 at Civic Centre, 25 Ferres Boulevard, South Morang.
+This meeting will be held in the Council Chamber at Civic Centre, 25 Ferres Boulevard, South Morang and will be livestreamed via Council's website.